MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 ## Non-intrinsic data types

-Non-intrinsic data types include those in the following table as well as all other specific types of object (which includes all VBA compatible interface types through their representation using object types).
+Non-intrinsic data types include those in the following table as well as all other specific [object types](../../Glossary/vbe-glossary.md#object-type) (which includes all VBA compatible [interface](../../Glossary/vbe-glossary.md#interface) types through their representation using object types).

 |Non&#8209;intrinsic&nbsp;data&nbsp;type|Storage size|Range|
 |:--------|:-----------|:----|